By Christopher Zoukis

-Prison education, also known as Inmate Education and Correctional Education, is a very broad term that encompasses any number of educational activities occurring inside a prison.
-These educational activities include both vocational training and academic education.
-The goal of such activities is to prepare the prisoner for success outside of prison and to enhance the rehabilitative aspects of prison.
+Prison education, also known as Inmate Education and Correctional Education, is a very broad term that encompasses any number of educational activities which are engaged in from inside a prison.
+These educational activities include both vocational training and academic education in which prisoners can participate.
+The goal of such activities is to prepare the prisoner for success outside of prison and to enhance the rehabilitative aspects of prison itself.

-Educational programs offered inside prisons are typically provided and managed by the prison systems in which they reside.
-Funding for the programs are provided through official correctional department budgets, private organizations (e.g. colleges, nonprofits, etc.), and the prisoners or their families, if the prisoner is pursuing education through a correspondence program.
+Educational programming offered inside prisons are typically provided and managed by the prison systems in which they reside.
+Funding for the said programs are provided through official correctional departments’ budgets, private organizations (e.g. colleges, nonprofits, etc.), and the prisoners or their families if the prisoner is seeking an education through a correspondence program.

 Educational opportunities can be divided into two general categories: academic education and vocational training.

 Academic education usually is provided in the form of GED or literacy classes .
 These free classes assist the prisoner in learning to read, write, and perform basic mathematical computations.
-This is especially important in a correctional setting because, compared to the general population, prisoners are an under-educated group – who maintain less than 5th grade proficiency in reading and writing – coming from a culture of poverty, with few skills for handling everyday tasks, and little or no experience in a trade or career .
+This is especially important in a correctional setting because, compared to the general population, prisoners are an under-educated class, who maintain less than a 5th grade proficiency in reading and writing .
+For the most part, prisoners come from a culture of poverty, with few skills for handling everyday tasks, and little or no experience in a trade or career .
 Hence, many require significant remedial help before they can attend more advanced educational classes .
-The goal of these classes is to prepare the prisoner to take the official GED tests – the official high school diploma equivalent – and to hopefully further their education with more advanced studies.
+The goal of these classes is to prepare the prisoner to take the official GED tests - the official high school diploma equivalent - and to hopefully further their education with more advanced studies.

 Other free basic forms of academic education, which are on the level of the GED courses or below, include English-as-a-Second Language classes and special education classes.
 Depending on the facility, one, none, or both will be offered.

 After the student earns a GED, they are then usually offered the opportunity to further their education through in-prison programs.
-This continued education is coined Adult Continuing Education in the federal prison system and is also free to participants.
+This continued education is coined Adult Continuing Education in the federal prison system and is free of charge to participants.
 These are courses which are led by inmate-instructors and encompass any number of topics.
 For example, here at FCI-Petersburg, we offer Writing and Publishing, Personal Finance, Spanish, Basic Math, Legal Basics, and more.
-(Full Disclosure: I am the Writing and Publishing instructor.)

 Past this basic level of academic education is college education.
-While the most effective way to offer advanced college-level programs in prisons is to partner with local colleges and universities who are willing to send in teachers , this rarely happens because of funding and staffing concerns.
+While the best proven way to offer advanced college-level programs in prisons is to partner with local colleges and universities who are willing to send in teachers , this rarely happens because of funding and staffing concerns.
 Hence, the prisoners' best bet, in terms of an advanced academic education, is to enroll in college correspondence courses.
-These are courses from legitimate colleges (e.g. I'm enrolled with Ohio University) which are delivered in a correspondence format.
+These are courses from legitimate colleges which are delivered in a correspondence format.
 These courses are not free to the prisoner.
-The prisoner must find a way to pay for the courses up-front (e.g. through their own means or through family members or other organizations).
-College correspondence courses usually cost several hundred dollars apiece.
+The prisoner must find a way to pay for the courses up-front.
+College correspondence courses usually cost several hundred dollars per course.

-Vocational training, on the other hand, offers more opportunities in the prison setting.
+Vocational training, on the other hand, has much more opportunities inside the prison setting.
 Much of what is offered will depend upon the local prison's programming.
 Here at FCI-Petersburg, we have the option to learn Computer Aided Design, Carpentry, and a number of other vocations via "live work" employments (e.g. plumbing, electricity, landscaping).
 All of these are free to the prisoner-participants.

 Outside of the prison setting, the prisoner can usually enroll in vocational correspondence education.
 These include legal studies, mediation, religious studies, and much more.
 All costs and fees are the responsibility of the individual prisoner and usually run from several hundred dollars per course to several thousand per program of study.
 Vocational training via correspondence is almost exclusively less expensive than correspondence academic education.